 TRELLIS ⋅ CLIMBERS ⋅ PLANTS ⋅ FENCING EXETER

-© Exeter Landscapes ⋅ fencing ⋅ trellis ⋅ slatted fence ⋅ fencing ⋅ topsham ⋅ sidmouth ⋅ devon
+© Exeter Landscapes ⋅ fencing ⋅ trellis ⋅ slatted fence ⋅ fencing ⋅ topsham ⋅ sidmouth ⋅ exmouth

 Trellis is great for adding extra height to your fencing.
 Great for an overlooked garden.
 Adding extra privacy for entertaining.
 Add when constructing a new run of fencing.
 Or retro-fitted to an existing fence.
 Options include square or curved trellis.
 Curved trellis looks great square feather edge fencing or square panels.
 Softened with climbers. softwood slatted fencing can also be added to the top of existing fencing.
 Adding extra height and a contemporary feel to your garden design exeter.

-Clematis ⋅ choisysia ⋅ passionflower ⋅ slatted fencing ⋅ ⋅ exeter ⋅ topsham ⋅ sidmouth ⋅ devon
+Clematis ⋅ choisysia ⋅ passionflower ⋅ slatted fencing ⋅ ⋅ exeter ⋅ topsham ⋅ sidmouth ⋅ exmouth

 Soften your fencing by adding climbers.
 Climbers add vertical greenery to your garden.
 Great for smalls garden design.
 Where space is at a premium.
 Climbers are great for breaking up long runs of ‘dull’ fencing.
 Add climbers to your garden fencing by attaching a wire climbing frame, to each panel.